A Really Good Tuna Salad

 Opened tuna sandwich on a plate.

 Sometimes you just want a really good, old-school tuna salad.
-This is my go-to recipe.
-I start by draining the tuna well so it’s not watery – this is important! – then I add a generous scoop of mayonnaise and lots of seasoning.
-From there, I stir in a spoonful of pickle relish for tangy sweetness, celery for crunch, and scallions for onion flavor.
-Finally, I add a squeeze of lemon juice and fresh parsley to brighten the whole thing up.
-The result is a classic tuna salad that’s fresh, flavorful, and easy to make.
-It’s the only tuna salad recipe you’ll ever need.
+There are endless variations out there, but this tuna salad recipe is the one I always come back to.
+I start by draining the tuna well so it’s not watery—this is crucial!—then I mix in a generous scoop of mayo and lots of seasoning.
+Next, I stir in a spoonful of pickle relish for that tangy sweetness, celery for crunch, and scallions for a bit of onion flavor.
+I finish it off with a squeeze of lemon juice and some fresh parsley to brighten everything up.
+The result is a tuna salad that’s fresh, flavorful, and super easy to make.

 “Just like the title describes – this is a really good tuna salad recipe.
 The perfect level of sweetness, creaminess, and crunchiness.”